I have been on the keto lifestyle a while now, and I never did understand what all the fuss was about the omega 3 vs omega 6 fatty acids.

-When I heard of this I really did feel like a bad parent and ran to the market to get some cod liver oil and seafood.
+When I heard of this, it really made me feel like a bad parent.
+First thing the next day I ran to the market to get some cod liver and seafood oil.

-According to studies, if you deprive your child in DHA, their brain will not develop as it should and that will lower the I.Q. of the child.
+According to studies, if you deprive your child in DHA, their brain will not develop as it should and that will lower the I.Q. of your child.

 The vision of the child will also be poor by limiting these fatty acids and even sex hormones.
 Made me wonder about all the sex and gender confusion there are these days.